lorenzodimauro97/Me221CrossApp/README.md

 - **Table Editing**: View and modify 2D and 3D tuning tables (e.g., VE, Ignition) with a color-scaled, interactive UI.
 - **Driver Configuration**: Read and write driver parameters.
 - **Decoupled Architecture**: Clean separation between UI, business logic, and communication layers.

+## ⚠️ Important Warning for Android Smartphone users

+**Do not connect your Android phone or any USB-C device directly to the ECU using a standard USB cable.**

+It has been reported that some ECUs (including certain ME442 models) do not adhere to the USB specification and may provide 5V power on the VBUS pin.
+A standard USB-C to USB-A/B cable will carry this power.
+If your phone detects this, it may attempt to draw power from the ECU, which is not designed to be a charging source and could potentially damage your phone or the ECU.

+This issue has not been reported when using devices such as Android Radio Headsets, but caution is advised.

+**Solution:**

+To connect safely, you must use a method that prevents power transfer from the ECU to your phone.
+The recommended approach is to use one of the following:

+-   A **USB data-only adapter** (sometimes called a "USB data blocker").
+These are small adapters that pass through the data lines but physically disconnect the power lines.
+-   A modified USB cable where the 5V power wire has been intentionally disconnected.

+Failure to do so could result in irreversible damage to your device.

 ## Project Structure